 As an oversubscribed school we get many requests for individual tours.
-We offer these in early summer and autumn as organised events, please see the website nearer the time for how to book.
+We offer these in early summer and autumn as organised events, please see the website nearer the time on how to book.
 At other times of the year we will only offer a tour if you have contacted us about a place and there is one available.
 Please read on about how to apply for Year 7 or Year 8-11.
-For 6th Form please see the 6th Form section of the website.
+For Sixth Form, please see the Sixth Form section of the website.

 Admissions to Wye School

 Wye School is socially, academically and culturally inclusive and welcomes applications from all.
 Each of the 90 places in each year group is free of charge and open to students of all abilities.
 As such there is no selection by ability or faith.
 Arrangements for admissions are clear and fair and the school abides by the School Admissions Code and the School Admissions Appeals Code.
 Prospective students and their parents will be offered the opportunity to visit the school before making an application for a place.

 Wye School’s Admissions Policy (for September 2023 entry) can be accessed here.

 Wye School's Admission Policy (for September 2024 entry) can be accessed here.

 Wye School's Admission Policy (for September 2025 entry) can be accessed here.